overte-org/overte-docs-sphinx/source/explore/get-started/setup-audio.rst

 * Disable any processing and effects on the input and output devices.
 This includes:

-    * On Mac: Turn off 'Ambient noise reduction' (System Preferences > Sound > Input > Use ambient noise reduction)
     * On Windows: Turn off all 'Enhancements' (Control Panel > Sound > Recording tab > click on your device > Properties button > Enhancements tab)

-* On Mac devices, set the balance of the output device to either the left or the right (System Preferences > Sound > Output > Balance)
 * Lower the microphone's physical gain setting to approximately 3/4 of the maximum
 * Lower the speaker's physical volume level to approximately 3/4 of the maximum
 * If you are not using your laptop's audio devices, move and point the microphone away from the speakers